iaretechnician/barebones-masterserver-wiki/Launching-The-Demo.md

 ## Starting a World Demo

 If you've tried to open the world demo, you might have received an error indicating that a specific zone cannot be found.
 This is because you need to start zone servers.
-There are two ways to do it:
+There are two ways to do it.

 If you're starting a master server from the editor, there's a flag on the **WorldGame** object, called `DontSpawnZonesInEditor`.
 If you uncheck it, it world demo will start game zones together with the master server, on editor.